SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Baseline and provenance.
 - [ ] Public HEIC/AVIF boundaries and the shared parsed HEIF container model.
-- [ ] Scalar AV1 still decode, starting with 8-bit 4:2:0 and completing every AVIF profile/tool.
+- [ ] SIMD-first AV1 still decode with specification-shaped scalar oracles, starting with 8-bit 4:2:0 and completing every AVIF profile/tool.
-- [ ] Scalar HEVC still decode, starting with 8-bit 4:2:0 and completing every exposed HEIC profile/tool.
+- [ ] SIMD-first HEVC still decode with specification-shaped scalar oracles, starting with 8-bit 4:2:0 and completing every exposed HEIC profile/tool.
 - [ ] Shared color, alpha, grids, metadata, and presentation transforms across all bit depths and chroma formats.
 - [ ] Real AV1 encoder and libavif/libaom cross-decode across the complete matrix.
 - [ ] Real HEVC encoder and independent HEIC cross-decode across the complete matrix.
-- [ ] Measured SIMD/allocation work integrated after each scalar subsystem stabilizes.
+- [ ] Measured SIMD/allocation work integrated with each production hot-path subsystem before that subsystem is considered complete.
 - [ ] Hardening and release gates.

 This sequence does not define partial PR completion.
 The early 8-bit 4:2:0 decoders and smallest-valid encoders are temporary vertical slices, but the PR remains incomplete until all nine steps and the complete still-image verification matrix pass.